Connor406/dartster/README.md

 # Dartster

 ### A work-in-progress full-stack dart score keeping application built with TurboRepo, NextJS, and Fastify.

 ## Getting Started

-- Run `yarn dartster:go` to dev the monorepo
+- Run `yarn dart:dev` to dev the monorepo